clayne/FROST-Fast/README.md

 **FROST Fast - Complex Sorter List**

-This is a Complex Sorter list generated specifically for the FROST-Fast modlist.
+This is a Complex Sorter list generated specifically for the FROST Fast modlist.

 </details>